9pingg/OS-Assignments/README.md

 # OS-Assignments

-This repo contains all the assignments given in the course Operating System.
+This repo contains all the assignments given in the Operating System course.